Forse Castle

 Forse Castle is a ruined building dating from 1200 in the hamlet of Forse in the Caithness region in the Scottish council area of Highland.
-It is protected as a scheduled ancient monument.
+It is protected as a scheduled monument.

 The castle stands on a peninsula about 50 metres above sea level.
 It is surrounded on all sides by steep rocks and is cut off from the mainland by a natural ditch at the neck of the peninsula.

 Forse Castle was the stronghold of the Sutherland of Forse family, a cadet branch of the Clan Sutherland.
 They lived in it until around 1600.